snakamura/log/drafts/strong_closed_functors.md

-# Strong and closed functor
+# Strong and closed functors

 In Haskell, we call it a strong functor when a functor has this function `strength`.